MaRyamFatima1120/alerto-emergency-response-app-final/README.md

 📄 License
 This project is not open-source.

-You may not use, copy, or distribute this code without written permission.
+You may not use, copy, or distribute this code without my permission.

 To license this project for personal or commercial use, please contact: